With the new year comes a new Form W4. The form has not changed much, if at all since it had a

 highest and any additional lower-paying jobs and use the sum for the horizontal

-• Enter the total from 2a and 2b in box 2c and use this total to divide by the
+rows.
+Enter the amount at the intersection in box 2b.- Enter the total from 2a and 2b in box 2c and use this total to divide by the

 number of pay periods and enter the result in Step 4c of the W-4.

-• Option c: It is tempting to cop out and use this option, but we can only recommend it if you and
+- Option c: It is tempting to cop out and use this option, but we can only recommend it if you and

 your spouse make nearly equal income from your jobs.
 Otherwise, option a or b are both better